swyxio/swyxdotio/content/writing/technical/svelte/svelte-datastore.md

 </div>
 ```

- It comes it at 100 lines of code, compared to 158 lines for the React example.
+It comes in at 100 lines of code, compared to 158 lines for the React example.

 You can see the source: https://github.com/sw-yx/svelte-amplify-datastore-demo and the deployed demo here: https://d1tdmagl19vwso.cloudfront.net/